sunnyvale-academy/SNY.OSS.DCK.01.01.00/lab2/node_app for docker/README.md

 $ npm config set bin-links false
 $ npm install
 ```
+if npm install fails, uncomment the configuration row in vagrantfile

 >Create server.js file that defines a web app using the Express.js framework: